-For rating non-revolving consumer portfolio, the Institution considers a loss model according to the following:
+For rating non-revolving consumer portfolio, the Group considers a loss model according to the following:

-- PD = it is determined based on the loan type classification (B, A, N, P and O), depending on the delays, incorporating in their determination risk coefficients with specific values established in the Banking Regulations for each loan type, borrower's payment behavior variables within the Institution and other entities of the Mexican Financial System, mainly. - LGD = it is determined based on the loan type classification (B, A, N, P and O), depending on the delays, incorporating in their determination LGD percentages in the observed delays at the rating date. - EAD = it corresponds to the principal and interest balance of each non-revolving consumer loan upon the portfolio rating.
+- PD = it is determined based on the loan type classification (B, A, N, P and O), depending on the delays, incorporating in their determination risk coefficients with specific values established in the Regulations for each loan type, borrower's payment behavior variables within the Group and other entities of the Mexican Financial System, mainly. - LGD = it is determined based on the loan type classification (B, A, N, P and O), depending on the delays, incorporating in their determination LGD percentages in the observed delays at the rating date - EAD = corresponds to the principal and interest balance of each non-revolving consumer loan upon the portfolio rating.

-Allowance for consumer loan losses which, does not include credit card transactions, set up by the Institution as a result of the loan rating, are classified according to the risk degrees and percentages shown in the next page.
+Allowance for consumer loan losses which, does not include credit card transactions, set up by the Group as a result of the loan rating, are classified according to the risk degrees and percentages shown as follows: